 Agencies are a matter of personal choice, so some you will like and others you won’t.
 Even in the best children’s acting agencies in the UK, some child actors will get invited to many castings, while the majority meet casting directors once in a blue moon.
 Whether you receive a personal recommendation for an agency will depend on which family you speak to.

-There are some scam or fake agencies out there, but if you do your research you’ll learn to spot the warning signs.
+There are some scams out there, but if you do your research you’ll learn to spot the warning signs of a fake agency.

 Regular Training Definitely Helps